-In reality, the ASEAN School Games 2015 haul of eight’s overall outcome is a disappointing effort that we cannot allow to happen ever again.
+In reality, the ASG 2015 haul of eight’s overall outcome is a disappointing effort that we cannot allow to happen ever again.
 Considering the team won 21 medals last year in Marikina.
 Recommendations had they been followed; the team would have more than doubled their medal count.

 I will highlight in my report the reasons why and medal opportunities that and missed.